Early Childhood Specialist

 • Background in youth sports coaching, children's theater, camp leadership, Montessori/progressive early education, or after-school programs where you held direct responsibility for motivating young children toward defined goals

-• History of personal high achievement (academic, athletic, or professional), so that holding others to a rigorous standard is natural, not performative
+• Personal record of high achievement (academic, athletic, or professional), demonstrating that holding others to rigorous standards is natural for you, not performative

-• Innate performer's energy with young children — the capacity to command a room of kindergarteners through voice, playfulness, and physicality
+• Natural performer's energy with young children — the capacity to command a room of kindergarteners through voice, playfulness, and physicality

-• Demonstrated success transforming hesitant or reluctant young children into confident, engaged contributors
+• Demonstrated success in transforming shy or reluctant young children into confident, engaged participants

 Meet a successful candidate